 The structure was constructed by the North Eastern Railway.
 The wood used for the staith was primarily pitched pine balks, imported from the United States.
 In recent years, repairs were necessary after the structure was damaged in several fires.
 Red ironwood was used during repairs, as pitch pine was no longer considered stable.

 The staiths are more than 1,000 feet (526 meters) long with four railway tracks and six loading bays.
 The structure is said to be the largest timber structure in Europe.

 Today, this magnificent feat of architecture stands as a tribute to the ambition of British engineers during the Victorian period.
 The staiths stopped working in 1977, however, it’s currently a listed structure under ownership of the local authority.

-Unfortunately, following an arson attack in 2019, Staiths Friends is currently still trying to raise funds to repair the fire damage that occurred to the structure.
+Unfortunately, following arson attacks in 2019 and 2020, Staiths Friends is currently still trying to raise funds to repair the fire damage that occurred to the structure.

 Know Before You Go